The Promise Ring: Nothing Feels Good (1997–1998)

 Immediately following the European tour's conclusion, the band began writing new material for their second album, sometimes jamming for inspiration.
 The group went to Memphis, Tennessee, and recorded the album, titled Nothing Feels Good, at Easley McCain Recording with producer J. Robbins of Jawbox.
 The relationship between Didier and Beschta throughout the sessions progressively deteriorated.
-Around the release of Nothing Feels Good, Beschta was replaced by Tim Burton for the album's supporting tour.
-Burton was a former bandmate with Gnewikow in None Left Standing.
+Around the release of Nothing Feels Good, For the album's supporting tour, Beschta was replaced on bass by Tim Burton, a former bandmate of Gnewikow's in None Left Standing.
 A music video was made for the album's fourth track, "Why Did Ever We Meet"; it was directed by Darren Doane.
 Though the sessions were marked by turbulence, the album received excellent critical reception, and was featured on best-of album lists for the year by The New York Times and Teen People.

 In February 1998, the band was traveling back home from a show while on tour with Hum during a snowstorm.
-Their van flipped over after Bohlen hit a bump on the road; Bohlen flew head-first through the windshield.
+While driving through Nebraska, their van flipped over after Bohlen hit a bump on the road; Bohlen flew head-first through the windshield.
 Bohlen (who had head trauma), Burton (who had broken bones), and Didier were released from the hospital the following morning.
 Gnewikow, however, was in the intensive care unit for three further weeks due to a broken collarbone and other injuries.
 Following the van accident, the band decided to replace their bassist once again, hiring Scott Schoenbeck in favor of Burton.
 The band took a six-week break to recover from the van accident before resuming shows with Jimmy Eat World in the East Coast of the US, and a European stint with Jets to Brazil.
 The band again toured with Jets to Brazil across the US in October and Japan in November.